 So please, please, please consult a professional for your serious doubts – if you get audited, “I read it on some guy’s blog” isn’t going to help you.

 That’s why you might need help filing your US taxes from abroad

 Ask me how I know…

 I’ve been struggling with filing my US taxes here in Spain for years now, and this experience, with help, is the easiest it’s ever been.

 So for good advice from serious professionals, get in touch with Taxes for Expats today.

 If you’re looking for a quick, easy way to file your US taxes in Spain, you can’t go wrong.

 In the end, I’m getting money back this year.

 It’s a tax season miracle!

 P.S.
-While being an entrepreneur and digital nomad sounds sort of cool and Jamesbondish, there are some downsides too.
+While being an entrepreneur and digital nomad who earns passive income sounds sort of cool and Jamesbondish, there are some downsides too.
 Tax problems.
 Legal issues.
 Lots of stuff they don’t teach you in any $120,000 MBA program.

 P.P.P.S.
 How are you dealing with your US taxes in Spain?
 Let me know, right here in the comments… Thanks!